QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 This could be considered a cheat based on the initial requirements of rendering from the model each time and, to be honest, it is!
 The only lame mitigation I can think of is that the `.layout()` operation is a function of the current DOM state (i.e. the `layout-*` attributes) rather than the model, it is already an exception to the rule.
 However, that doesn't hold much water as an argument e.g. the entire chart is a function of the dimensions of the DOM.
 Therefore this is an area which is likely to evolve over time so watch this space.

-# The results
+## The results

-The [example of the website](http://d3fc.io/examples/low-barrel/index.html) is now updated with the performance fixes above.
+The [example on the website](http://d3fc.io/examples/low-barrel/index.html) is now updated with the performance fixes above.
 There are still some performance issues I'd like to investigate on older browsers and certain mobile platforms, but it renders much more consistently at 60fps on most platforms/browsers.

 <img src="{{ site.github.url }}/cprice/assets/low-barrel/timeline-1.png" alt="Chrome's Timeline" width="878"/>

 I've got some more ideas around further improving performance by embracing more ideas from the Flux ecosystem, specifically around Immutable.js, but as we've hit the target I'm going to save those for another day.
-If you're interested in the specific changes I made to improve the low barrel example, they're available on this (pull request](https://github.com/ScottLogic/d3fc/pull/636/commits).
+If you're interested in the specific changes I made to improve the low barrel example, they're available on this [pull request](https://github.com/ScottLogic/d3fc/pull/636/commits).